BACON’S HISTORIES: Study for a Portrait

 Model and Artist; Henrietta Moraes and Francis Bacon

 ‘Model and Artist; Henrietta Moraes and Francis Bacon’.
-1993.
-Co-directed by Martha Parsey
+12 mins. © Martha Parsey

 Francis Bacon in Paris